-The world is changing fast and is getting more complex every day.
-IT innovations and a changing political landscape forces companies to re-think their long-term strategies, but also dealing with complexity and the expectations of a new generation about sustainability requires a new way of managing the day of tomorrow.
+The world is changing fast and is getting more and more complex every day.
+The increasing complexity is driven by IT innovations, climate change and a changing political landscape that forces companies to re-think their long-term strategies, but also the expectations of a new generation employees and customers about sustainability requires a new way of managing the day of tomorrow.

 Purpose driven people

 Many people contributed and provided feedback on the model.
 What all these people have in common is that they are purpose- driven and open-minded to a new way of thinking.